Skip to content

 After preparation, the tissue samples are exposed to the drug candidate under controlled conditions.
 The drug may be applied directly to the tissue or introduced into the perfusion system to simulate drug delivery in vivo.
 Different concentrations of the drug can be tested to determine dose-response relationships and assess potential toxic effects.
 Ex vivo models allow researchers to precisely control the exposure time, concentration, and environmental conditions, providing valuable data on the drug’s effects on the tissue.

-Pharma Tip: Key Preclinical Studies in Drug Development
+Pharma Tip: Target Validation in Drug Development

 Step 4: Monitor the Effects of the Drug